stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Given an order R and prime P of R, it returns R and the overorders S of R with conductor (R:S) which is P-primary.
 We recursively produce the minimal PP-overorders where PP are primes above P. Based on "On the computations of overorders" by Tommy Hofmann and Carlo Sircana.</em>

 > <pre><b>OverOrders</b>(R::AlgEtQOrd : populateoo_in_oo:=false) -> SeqEnum[AlgEtQOrd]</pre>
 <em>We compute all the overorders of R. Based on "On the computations of overorders" by Tommy Hofmann and Carlo Sircana.
-The Vararg "populateoo_inoo" (default false) determines whether we should fill the attribute T`OverOrders for every overorder T of R.</em>
+The Vararg "populateoo_in_oo" (default false) determines whether we should fill the attribute T`OverOrders for every overorder T of R.</em>

 > <pre><b>FindOverOrders</b>(R::AlgEtQOrd : populateoo_in_oo:=false) -> SetIndx[AlgEtQOrd]</pre>
 <em>We compute all the overorders of R. Based on "On the computations of overorders" by Tommy Hofmann and Carlo Sircana.
-The Vararg "populateoo_inoo" (default false) determines whether we should fill the attribute T`OverOrders for every overorder T of R.</em>
+The Vararg "populateoo_in_oo" (default false) determines whether we should fill the attribute T`OverOrders for every overorder T of R.</em>

 ## List of instrinsics in AlgEtQ/GraphOverOrders.m: